Heat Pump systems can heat a home for less money than gas heating because typically 85% of the heating needs come from first stage heating.

 Operating cost comparison:

-(All Cooling systems based on 15 SEER, new home 1909 sq. ft., includes electricity cost for heating)
+(All heat pump systems based on 15 SEER, existing 10-year-old home with 1909 sq. ft., includes electricity cost for heating)

 Air source heat pumps can offer significant heating savings compared to natural gas and propane.

-Comparison based on Wrightsoft Suite HVAC software comparison: updated June 2021
+Comparison based on Wrightsoft Suite HVAC software comparison (updated 08/22)